-In such a situation, if there is no immediate change in MV on the left-hand side of the identity, there must be a massive increase in the general price level, P, to conform to the identity.
-So for any given money supply P must be much higher than before.
-The initial impetus for the hyperinflation has been a massive decrease in real output, Y, which even for given MV requires a massive increase in P.
+The massive reduction in Y means that, even with no change in MV on the left-hand side of the identity, there must be a massive increase in the general price level P to conform to the identity.
+For any given money supply, P must be much higher than before.

-According to Mitchell in the link provided, the reduction in food supply combined with a severe neglect of infrastructure (e.g. in industrial rail transport) amounted to a 60 percent contraction in potential supply.
-There is no easy way out of such a mess.
-If the government had attempted to contract the money supply, M, by 60 percent to keep prices from rising (or in an attempt to reverse their rise), this probably would have resulted in even more extreme poverty and starvation than has occurred.
-Continuing to add government spending, which creates net financial assets (defined as currency, reserves and treasury bills), doesn’t help much either because nominal demand (PY) has already hit the productive limits of the economy.
-Since Y cannot be increased further until the supply-side problems have been addressed, further increases in MV can only be resolved through a higher price level, P. This does not contradict MMT, though, which makes clear that government expenditure faces real resource (i.e. supply-side) limits.
-By the same token, there are political reasons why the government continues to spend in the face of a massive supply-side contraction.
+According to Mitchell, the reduction in food supply combined with a severe neglect of infrastructure (e.g. in industrial rail transport) amounted to a 60 percent contraction in potential supply.
+There is no easy way out of such a situation.
+If the government had attempted to contract the money supply M by 60 percent to keep prices from rising (or in an attempt to reverse their rise), this probably would have resulted in even more poverty and starvation than occurred.
+Continuing to add government spending will not help much either because demand has already hit the productive limits of the economy.
+However, there can be distributive reasons for a government to continue spending in the face of a massive supply-side contraction.
 The resulting inflation redistributes income to debtors at the expense of lenders and savers (who, in the case of Zimbabwe, primarily comprise a wealthy 1 percent of the population that prior to the land confiscations owned 70 percent of the productive land and a high proportion of the country’s wealth).
 Without this redistribution, matters probably would have been even worse for the general population.